Bayesian measures of leverage and influence: Leverage

 where $\overline{D} = \rE_{\btheta}( D(\btheta) \mid \Yvec)$ is the posterior expectation of $D$.
 Other variants of DIC are possible using different plug-in estimates of $\btheta$ such as the posterior median or mode.

-\citet{Spiegelhalter2002} called $\pD$ the {\em effective number of parameters}, noting that if there is a non-informative limit for the prior distribution $\pi(\btheta)$ then $\pD \to k$, the dimension of the parameter space $\Theta$.
+\citet{Spiegelhalter2002DIC} called $\pD$ the {\em effective number of parameters}, noting that if there is a non-informative limit for the prior distribution $\pi(\btheta)$ then $\pD \to k$, the dimension of the parameter space $\Theta$.
 The penalty $\pD$ has some theoretical problems which were the subject of vigorous discussion when the DIC was introduced \citep{Brooks2002discussion}.
-Firstly, $\pD$ is not parametrization invariant, {\em e.g.} for a variance parameter the value of $\pD$ changes depending on whether it is parametrized as a variance, a standard deviation, or a precision parameter.
-This can be mitigated by using the posterior median instead of the mean.
+Firstly, $\pD$ is not parametrization invariant.
 Secondly, $\pD$ may be negative when the likelihood is not log-concave in $\btheta$.
-This is not consistent with its interpretation as the effective number of parameters.
-To address these problems, \citet{Plummer2008} suggested an alternative definition of the effective number of parameters
+To address these problems, \citet{Plummer2002,Plummer2008} suggested an alternative definition of the effective number of parameters

-The derivation of $\pD^{*}$ is based on an explicit attempt to measure the optimism of the expected log likelihood which is a scaled version of the Gibbs training loss (\ref{eq:gibbs_training_loss}), and hence is biased due to using the data twice.
+The derivation of $\pD^{*}$ is based on an explicit attempt to measure the optimism of the expected log likelihood.
 Equation (\ref{eq:pDstar}) compares the expected log likelihood of a new observation $Y^r_i$ under two posteriors: one that only uses the current observations $\Yvec$, and one that incorporates information from $Y^r_i$ into the posterior of $\btheta$.
 The difference between these two expectations is an approximation to the rational penalty that should be paid for using the observation $Y_i$ twice \citep{Plummer2008}.

-The summand on the right hand side of equation (\ref{eq:pDstar}) is recognizable as the Bayesian hat-value from equation (\ref{eq:hat_values}).
+The right hand side of equation (\ref{eq:pDstar}) is the sum of the Bayesian hat-values from equation (\ref{eq:hat_values}).
 Hence we can write

 In the same way that $\pW$ and $\pW^{*}$ can be expressed as the sum of influence values, $\pD^{*}$ can be expressed as the sum of local leverage values.